kneeraazon404/deterministic-quantitative-routing/README.md

 *   **Execution:**
     *   `Pass 1 = Function(Price)`
     *   `Pass 2 = Function(Pass 1)`
-    *   Repeat until Hamming distance between passes is minimal.
+    *   Repeat until the Hamming distance between passes is minimal.

 ## Disclaimer
 This architecture assumes the existence of the underlying quantitative library.
 This code is the **routing logic only**.